edejuan2002/avdm_Competecies/README.md

 Other jupyter notebooks are used to get introduced to plots and maps.

 ## Judith

-In "Cultura.ipynb" we try to obtain a relationship between the number of cultural events in Catalonia during the period of 2018-2023
+In "Cultura.ipynb" we try to obtain a relationship between the number of cultural events in Catalonia during the period of 2018-2023 and the results in "Competències Bàsiques".
+To do so, we firstly represent, by type, the number of events held each year.
+Due to a lack of information between 2018-2020, we center our analysis in the gap 2021-2023.
+In search of a linear behaviour, we represented  mean grades for both 6th Primary School and 4t Seconday School tests results of some subjects with the number of cultural events of certain type.
+The criteria for the pairing was the apparent relation between the former and the latter; for instance, we matched "Book" type events with the results in Catalan and Spanish.
+In this line, we also made graphics with the proportion of students with good grades (above 75) in a subject and the proportion of cultural events of a particular type by region.
+Because in the analysis we do not obtain a conclusive linear fit nor a similar behaviour in the decayment, respectively,  we  concluded that cultural events and performance in Competències bàsiques are not correlated.